Step-by-Step Guide: Fixing Grammar Instantly With AI Keyboards

 I've noticed that even the best AI keyboards occasionally make incorrect suggestions, especially with idioms or regional language differences.
 For example, my keyboard sometimes flags perfectly valid British English phrases because it's calibrated for American English.

-Despite these limitations, AI keyboards catch about 80-90% of common grammar errors in everyday writing, which is pretty impressive for something that works while you're typing on a tiny screen!
+Despite these limitations, AI keyboards in 2026 now catch about 90-95% of common grammar errors in everyday writing, a significant improvement from just a couple years ago.
+That's pretty impressive for something that works while you're typing on a tiny screen, and it keeps getting better as the AI models improve.

 How can you use AI grammar correction in different apps?
 And does it work the same way everywhere?